rezamovahed/share/README.md

 * Fixed the link in the admin nav gallery.
 Now it links to the gallery
 * Fixed the navbar in admin gallery as it was linking the wrong one.

+3.1.2
+* Hotfix for createdAt date in the upload.js.
+Now when  you upload it should show the right date.

+3.1.1
+* Fixed bug with middleware

 3.1.0
 * Removed File and Text views
 * Removed Removed text support due to others being better.
 (You should use github gists if anything.)